 17 of 31

-30 Absurd Facts About Joaquín Guzmán, The Most Feared Drug Lord In Mexican History
+30 Absurd Facts About El Chapo, The Most Feared Drug Lord In Mexican History

-If you were to lay out the facts of Joaquín Guzmán's life, you'd think it was ripped from the pages of a Hollywood movie script: assassination attempts, worldwide domination of the illegal drug trade, daring prison escapes, and encounters with movie stars deep in the jungle.
+If you were to lay out the facts of Joaquín "El Chapo" Guzmán's life, you'd think they were ripped from the pages of a Hollywood movie script: assassination attempts, worldwide domination of the illegal drug trade, prison escapes, and encounters with movie stars deep in the jungle.

-It would all be a little hard to believe if there wasn't hard evidence to back it up.
-But the fact is that Joaquín Guzmán's life has been far from ordinary, even by drug lord standards.
+It would all be extremely hard to believe if there wasn't hard evidence to back it up.
+But the fact is that Joaquín "El Chapo" Guzmán's life has been far from ordinary, even by drug lord standards.

-Nicknamed "El Chapo" ("shorty" in Spanish) for his 5'6" frame, Joaquín Archivaldo Guzmán Loera began his path to the top of the drug world in his early teens as a highly profitable marijuana dealer.
+Nicknamed "El Chapo" ("Shorty" in Spanish) for his 5'6" frame, Joaquín Archivaldo Guzmán Loera began his journey to the top of the drug world in his early teens as a successful marijuana dealer in the 1970s.

 He eventually moved up to cocaine dealing in western Mexico under the guidance of drug kingpin Miguel Ángel Félix Gallardo.
-It was after Gallardo's murder in the mid-1980s that Guzmán truly stepped up to the big leagues of international drug-trafficking and founded the notorious Sinaloa cartel.
+It was after Gallardo's capture in the 1980s that Guzmán truly stepped up to the big leagues of international drug trafficking and expanded the notorious Sinaloa Cartel.

-It wasn't long before Joaquín Guzmán was making a name for himself as one of the country's most powerful drug dealers — and putting himself on the radar of both Mexican and U.S. law enforcement agencies in the process.
+Before long, Guzmán was making a name for himself as one of the country's most powerful drug traffickers — and putting himself on the radar of both Mexican and U.S. law enforcement agencies in the process.

-Soon, Guzmán would spend eight years in prison during the 1990s before escaping in 2001, but even behind bars, his cartel continued to grow in power.
-In the decade following his escape, he would rise to the infamy of historic criminal kingpins like Pablo Escobar and Al Capone and eventually be responsible for trafficking nearly a quarter of the world's illegal drugs.
+Soon, Guzmán would spend eight years in prison during the 1990s before escaping in 2001.
+But even when he was behind bars, his cartel continued to grow in power.
+In the decade following his escape, he rose to the level of infamy of historic kingpins like Pablo Escobar.
+And at one point, he was responsible for trafficking nearly a quarter of the world's illegal drugs.

-But he fell from that perch upon being captured by police in 2014, only to escape again and be recaptured in 2016, from which point onward he has remained in custody in the United States.
+But he fell from that perch after being captured by police in 2014.
+Though he managed to escape again, he was soon recaptured in 2016.
+From that point onward, he has remained in custody in the United States.

-Yet even though Joaquín Guzmán has now been caught, his astounding legacy will not soon fade away.
+However, even though Joaquín Guzmán has now been caught, his shocking and disturbing legacy will probably never fade away.
 Discover the most unbelievable facts about his life in the gallery above.